RosettaCommons/documentation/Solving-a-Biological-Problem.md

 The general question to be answered below: given a sequence, can I predict the protein structure?
 There are two approaches to predicting protein structure from sequence alone: _de novo_ and comparative or homology modeling.
+There are also other, more specialized, approaches for particular tasks such as antibody homology modeling, symmetric homooligomer modeling, and membrane protein modeling.

 ### De Novo Modeling